j2commerce/guide/creating-a-bookable-product.md

 **Minimum block bookable and maximum block bookable :** If today is March 1 and you set minimum block bookable to 1 day into the future, then the first date a customer could book would be March 2.
 The same applies to the maximum date bookable.
 If you set maximum block bookable to 2 day into the future, then blocks avalaiable for booking are March 2, March 3.

-**All dates are :** This option allows you to define specific date range to be availble or not available by default.
+**All dates are :** This option allows you to define specific date range to be available or not available by default.
 The date range can be defined based on following time frames Months, Days, Hours, Minutes.

 **Add date range**